I stumbled into a strange, friendly world where I was oddly drowning in ponies and other small, sparkling equines.

-The farm was old and decrepit, much like the mansion had been before Twilight and Trixie had shined it up a little.
-If Twilight lived here now she hadn't done much to make the exterior look inviting.
+The farm was old and decrepit, much like the mansion had been before Twilight and Trixie had moved in and shined it up a little.
+If Twilight lived here now, she hadn't done anything to make the exterior look inviting.

 Trixie gave the place a glance and felt a slight shiver.
 “It looks creepy, is what it does.
 I can't imagine why Twilight would live here, if that is what she does.”

-Trixie followed, glad that the sun was still high on the sky.
+Trixie followed, glad that the sun was still high in the sky.
 The mere thought of going here in the darkness of night made her uneasy.

 “Should we knock?”
 Trixie gestured at the door.

 “Maybe that's best,” Luna murmured and gave the door a few hard knocks.
-There was no response, everything was silent save for a distant bird chirping; an oddly ominous sound.
+There was no response.
+Everything was silent save for a distant bird chirping; an oddly ominous sound.

 Trixie looked through the window.
 “I don't like this, even in broad daylight.”

 “Maybe it's our luck they're not home,” Luna mused.
-“I'd like to take a look around inside and you can't do that very well with other ponies there.”
+“I'd like to take a look around inside, and you can't do that very well with other ponies there.”

 “What if they return and find us snooping around?”

 While Luna checked out the living room, Trixie took a look in the kitchen.
-“Somepony's been making tea recently,” she called and took a smell of the pot on the kitchen table.
+“Somepony has been making tea recently,” she called and took a smell of the pot on the kitchen table.
 “Twilight's favorite, too, if I'm not entirely mistaken.”

 She stepped into the small room and poked a hoof at the pile of ropes.
 Her eyes narrowed as she thought she saw something.
-Digging through the pile her heart skipped a beat and she took a step back.
+As she dug through the pile her heart skipped a beat, and she took a step back.
 A slight smear of red covered some of the ropes, and now her hoof.

 Luna turned to Trixie as she came through the door.
 “Oh, I just … dropped a book.
-Are you … alright?
+Are you alright?
 You look like you've seen a ghost.”

 Luna picked the book up again and dusted it off a little.
 “Are you sure it was blood?”
 Trixie simply nodded.
 “That's troubling.
 But maybe there's a harmless explanation.
 This is harder to explain.”
 She gave a nod at the book.

 Luna tilted her head at Trixie, her expression one of mild amusement.
-“You have a dirty mind … but as disturbing as that image is, it wasn't what made me drop the book.
+“You have a dirty mind, Trixie, but as disturbing as that image is, it wasn't what made me drop the book.
 Look.”
 She opened the book and flipped through a few pages of ancient writing, esoteric diagrams, and disturbing imagery, none of which seemed to have anything to do with whips or stirrups.

-“I don't follow, what is this book?”
+“I don't follow.
+What is this book?”
 Trixie looked confused.
-She had never been much of a book worm and what she had gleaned from the book was totally incomprehensible to her.
+She had never been much of a bookworm, and what she had gleaned from the book was totally incomprehensible to her.

 Luna glanced down at the book again.
-Trixie thought there was a hint of curiosity and desire, even lust, in her eyes, as if something within her drew her to peruse the ancient lore in front of her.
+Trixie thought there was a hint of curiosity and desire, even lust, in her eyes as if something within her drew her to peruse the ancient lore in front of her.
 “It's better if you don't know.
 The fact that Twilight has this kind of book in her possession makes me ill.”

 “It could be her friend Gray's.
 That pony freaks me out.”
-Trixie felt an icy chill run down her spine at the thought, or was it something more?
+Trixie felt an icy chill run down her spine at the thought.

 “Can I help you two?”

 Gray, her face concealed by shadow under her cowl, looked at them from the doorway.
 The silence felt like it lasted for ages before she spoke again.
 “Twilight is not here at the moment.
-Perhaps I can help instead?”
+Perhaps I can help you instead?”

 Gray gave a brief nod and stepped into the room towards the two.
 “Certainly.
 But perhaps you would like to stay, your majesty?
-It is not every day we get royal visits, and I don not think we have been properly introduced.
+It is not every day we get royal visits out here, and I do not think we have been properly introduced.
 I am called Gray Ashes.”

 Gray smiled, rows of white teeth visible under the hood.
 She seemed accommodating and friendly, or at least acted so, Luna thought.
-“I am but passing through these lands, yes.
+“I am only passing through these lands, yes.
 Twilight is a distant relative of mine you see, and she has been most courteous in allowing me to stay with her briefly.
 Such a bright young mare she is, very studious and clever.”

-“Of course, princess,” Gray said and bowed, a hint of disappointment in her voice, although Luna suspected it was faked like the rest of the mare's friendly demeanor.
-“Let me at least follow you out,” she said and gestured them through the room and out the front door.
-Luna gave a nervous smile in parting and hurried off with Trixie.
+“Of course, princess,” Gray said and bowed.
+Luna thought there was a hint of disappointment in her voice, although she suspected it was faked like the rest of the mare's friendly demeanor.
+“Let me at least follow you out,” Gray added and gestured them through the room and out the front door.
+Luna gave a strained smile in parting and hurried off with Trixie.